MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 =======

-The Microsoft Identity Manager management agent for Microsoft Graph (preview) enables additional integration scenarios for Azure AD Premium customers that are also using Microsoft Identity Manager 2016 SP1 (MIM).
+The Microsoft Identity Manager management agent for Microsoft Graph (preview) enables additional integration scenarios for Azure AD Premium customers.

 [Azure AD
 Connect](https://www.microsoft.com/en-us/download/details.aspx?id=47594) integrates
 on-premises directories with Azure AD and ensures users have a common identity and consistent authentication across AD DS, Office 365, Azure, and SaaS applications integrated with Azure AD, by synchronizing users and groups from on-premises directories to Azure AD.
-This management agent can be deployed in MIM Sync, for customers who are using MIM Sync and MIM Service for specialized identity and access management operations beyond user and group synchronization to Azure AD.
+This management agent can be deployed for specialized identity and access management operations beyond user and group synchronization to Azure AD.
 This management agent surfaces in the MIM sync metaverse additional objects obtained from the [Microsoft Graph